SVGamage/ayurvedic-pharmacy/WHATSAPP_INTEGRATION.md

 - Update phone number in single config file
 - Customize message templates as needed
-- Monitor WhatsApp Business metrics
+- Monitor WhatsApp chat metrics
 - Train staff on handling WhatsApp orders/bookings

 ---

-All traditional cart and booking functionality has been replaced with WhatsApp Business integration for a more direct, personal customer experience.
+All traditional cart and booking functionality has been replaced with regular WhatsApp integration for a more direct, personal customer experience.